 Founder and CEO of BoardSpace

 Pat is on a mission to save the world; one board at a time.
-She knows that the volunteer boards of directors of condos, Home Owner Associations (HOAs), Community Associations, Housing Cooperatives, non-profits and chariites.
+She knows that the volunteer boards of directors of condos, Homeowners Associations (HOAs), Community Associations, Housing Cooperatives, non-profits and charities do tremendously important work.

 Pat is passionate about improving governance and sharing her experience with others.